rec4l/cse15l-lab-reports/week5-lab-report.md

 Explanation: It changes the default scroll setting to be in n lines, in this case I wanted it to scroll only 1 line when I clicked space.
 It is useful if your reading style varies from the default setting.

 ### The argument: ``-f`` <br>
+### Example 1: <br>
 The directory: ``~/Downloads/docsearch`` <br>
 The command: ``less -f lib`` <br>
 Output:<br> ![Image](https://i.imgur.com/8xhc6H5.png) <br>
 Explanation: It forces a file to be opened by the less command, whether or not it is allowed by default.
-In this case, using it on a directory output nothing, which makes sense to me.
+In this case, using it on a directory output nothing, which makes sense to me. <br>
+### Example 2: <br>
 The directory: ``~/Downloads/docsearch/technical/government/About_LSC`` <br>
 The command: ``less -f conference_highlights.txt`` <br>
 Output:<br> ![Image](https://i.imgur.com/ssaFYIy.png) <br>